ericoporto/ags-manual-wiki/Set.md

     bool Set.Add(String item)

-Adds item to the set, fails if such item was already contained, returning false.
+Adds an item to the Set.
+Returns false if the Set already contained the item, otherwise returns true.

 Example: